Tories in turmoil as Boris allies force third by-election in ‘revenge’ attack

 The news of Mr Adams’s exit on Saturday appeared to confirm speculation that Mr Johnson and his closest remaining allies could coordinate a series of by-elections.
 But some senior Conservatives said they were “delighted” at the meltdown in the Boris camp.

 One senior Tory MP told The Independent: “This is the grand finale of the Boris madness.
 Good riddance.
-There will be short-term pain – but then we can clear the decks after the byelections and start afresh.
+There will be short-term pain, but then we can clear the decks after the by-elections and start afresh.
 I think Rishi will be pleased to get rid of him.”

-The leading Conservative, who is close to Mr Sunak, said: “There’s no coherent logic to it [the resignations] – he and Nadine are just spitting the dummy, lashing out to create chaos for Rishi.
+The leading Conservative, who is close to Mr Sunak, said: “There’s no coherent logic to [the resignations] – he and Nadine are just spitting the dummy, lashing out to create chaos for Rishi.
 It’s partly they’re bitter about the peerages, and also want to cause trouble if they were going to go anyway.”

-The Johnson camp is thought to be angry at the removal of Ms Dorries and former climate minister Alok Sharma from his resignation list after they were lined up for peerages.
+The Johnson camp is thought to be angry at the removal of Ms Dorries and former climate minister Alok Sharma from the former PM’s resignation list after they were lined up for peerages.
 No 10 was said to be desperate to avoid by-elections as it tries to claw back momentum.

-But Downing Street has insisted the list was accepted by Mr Sunak from the House of Lords Appointments Commission (HOLAC) and passed on “unamended” to Buckingham Palace for final approval.
+But Downing Street has insisted the list was accepted by Mr Sunak from the House of Lords Appointments Commission, and that it was passed on “unamended” to Buckingham Palace for final approval.

-Tory peer Gavin Barwell said it appeared that the three resignations in the last 24 hours looked like a “coordinated attempt” to damage Mr Sunak and the government.
+Tory peer Gavin Barwell said that the three resignations in the last 24 hours were looking like a “coordinated attempt” to damage Mr Sunak and the government.
 “Bridges well and truly burnt,” the former No 10 chief of staff tweeted.

-Sir Chris Bryant, the senior Labour MP, warned that the ex-PM’s “narcissistic rant” on Friday evening could land him in more trouble with privileges committee – set to meet on Monday to discuss how quickly to put out the report on whether he lied to parliament on Partygate.
+Sir Chris Bryant, a senior Labour MP, warned that Mr Johnson’s “narcissistic rant” on Friday evening could land him in more trouble with the privileges committee.
+The committee is set to meet on Monday to discuss how quickly to publish the report on whether Mr Johnson lied to parliament over Partygate.

 “The report still stands and will have to go to the House,” he told the BBC.
-“They may want to conclude that there has been an additional contempt of parliament by the way that Boris Johnson has behaved in the last 24 hours and in the attacks on the committee.”
+“They may want to conclude that there has been an additional contempt of parliament, by the way that Boris Johnson has behaved in the last 24 hours and in the attacks on the committee.”

-Will Walden, a former chief of staff to Mr Johnson, told BBC Radio 4’s Today programme that his old boss “knew he probably would lose a by-election” if he was suspended for more than 10 days –triggering a recall petition and fresh vote in his seat.
+Will Walden, a former chief of staff to Mr Johnson, told BBC Radio 4’s Today programme that his former boss “knew he probably would lose a by-election” if he was suspended for more than 10 days – a punishment that would trigger a recall petition and potentially a fresh vote in his constituency.

-The former advisor added: “So by going all guns blazing, he is able to avoid defeat, he is able to blame pretty much everyone else, including it seems anyone that voted Remain in 2016.
-He’s convinced by his own truth in his own righteousness – there’s no apology, no taking responsibility.
+The former adviser added: “So by going all guns blazing, he is able to avoid defeat; he is able to blame pretty much everyone else, including, it seems, anyone that voted Remain in 2016.
+He’s convinced by his own truth, in his own righteousness – there’s no apology, no taking responsibility.
 It all feels very Trumpian.”

-Sir Jonathan Jones KC, who was the government’s legal chief under Mr Johnson until he quit in 2020, said: “This ‘being forced out of parliament by a tiny handful of people’ is rubbish.
+Sir Jonathan Jones KC, who was the government’s legal chief under Mr Johnson until he resigned in 2020, said: “This ‘being forced out of parliament by a tiny handful of people’ is rubbish.
 He couldn’t be ‘forced out’ without a vote of the whole House of Commons, a recall petition and a by-election.”

-David Davis said most Tory MPs were “fairly sure [Mr Johnson] misled the house” and would be facing serious punishment.
-“He did so many, many times and he did so knowing that these parties had occurred and he’d been at some of them,” he told GB News.
+Former minister David Davis said most Tory MPs were “fairly sure [Mr Johnson] misled the house” and that he would be facing serious punishment.
+“He did so many, many times, and he did so knowing that these parties had occurred and he’d been at some of them,” he told GB News.

-Esther McVey, a fellow Brexiteer, criticised him for lashing out at Mr Sunak.
-“I get [his anger], but what I don’t get is the anger in his statement, and the barbed comments … saying Rishi needs to be more Conservative,” said the ex-minister.
+Esther McVey, a fellow Brexiteer, criticised Mr Johnson for lashing out at Mr Sunak.
+“I get [his anger], but what I don’t get is the anger in his statement, and the barbed comments ... saying Rishi needs to be more Conservative,” said the ex-minister.

-Johnson ally Nadhim Zahawi moved to quash any idea he might be next to quit immediately, saying “any speculation that I might be stepping down from my seat is untrue”.
-Johnson loyalist Andrea Jenkyns also tweeted: “I am certainly NOT resigning.”
+Johnson ally Nadhim Zahawi moved quickly to quash the idea that he might be the next to resign, saying: “Any speculation that I might be stepping down from my seat is untrue.”
+Johnson loyalist Andrea Jenkyns tweeted: “I am certainly NOT resigning.”

-Meanwhile, veteran Brexit and Boris supporters Sir Bill Cash announced on Saturday that he would step down at the next election.
+Meanwhile, veteran Brexit supporter and Boris ally Sir Bill Cash announced on Saturday that he would step down at the next election.

-It comes as Labour and the Lib Dems waste no time capitalising on Tory woes by kicking off by-election campaigns in Mr Johnson’s Uxbridge constituency, where he had only a narrow majority over Labour.
+It comes as Labour and the Lib Dems wasted no time capitalising on Tory woes by kicking off their by-election campaigns in Mr Johnson’s Uxbridge constituency, where he had only a narrow majority over Labour.

-They also began campaigning in Ms Dorries’ mid-Bedfordshire seat, which has a Tory majority of 24,000.
-Labour finished in second place in 2019.
-Mr Adams also has, on paper, a large majority of over 20,000 votes in Selby and Ainsty, also finishing ahead of Labour in 2019.
+They also began campaigning in Ms Dorries’ Mid Bedfordshire seat, which has a Tory majority of 24,000.
+Labour finished in second place there in 2019.
+Mr Adams also has, on paper, a large majority of over 20,000 in Selby and Ainsty, where he finished ahead of Labour in 2019.

-But with the Tories lagging as far as 20 points behind in the polls, opposition parties are likely to regard the seats as a chance to deal a series of blow to the beleaguered government.
+But with the Tories lagging as far as 20 points behind in the polls, opposition parties are likely to regard the by-elections as a chance to deal a series of blows to the beleaguered government.

 Labour’s national campaign coordinator Shabana Mahmood denied there would be any pact with the Lib Dems to boost the chances of by-election victories.
 “There are no conversations,” she told Sky News.
 Lib Dem leader Sir Ed Davey also ruled out a formal pact with Labour.